WirelessAlien/EpubReader/README.md

 ### Create A Pull Request

 1. Fork the Project
-2. Create your Feature Branch
+2. Create a New Branch
 3. Commit your Changes
 4. Push to the Branch
 5. Open a Pull Request